GDPR has arrived

-GDPR – The General Data Protection Regulations will come in to force on May 25th, 2018.
-I will apply to all organisations throughout the UK and Europe
+GDPR – The General Data Protection Regulations came into force on May 25th, 2018.
+It applies to all organisations throughout the UK and Europe

 GDPR The Key Changes

 It’s now the same all over the EU